iturdikulov/notes/My_awesome_software_list.md

 ## Wiki Software

 - [[Telekasten.nvim]] - personal [[Zettelkasten]]
-- [[Obsidian]] - a knowledge base that works on local Markdown files.
+- [[obsidian]] - a knowledge base that works on local Markdown files.
 Used mostly to render markdown notes and to organize [[Spaced_repetition|spaced repetition]] system.